linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 $\beta$  and  $\sigma^2$  unknown.
 Notice that the  $\varepsilon_{i}$  are iid but the  $Y_{i}$  are not (unless the  $x_{i}$  are all equal to each other).
 Another way to write this is that the independent  $Y_{i}$  satisfy  $Y_{i} \sim N(\beta x_{i}, \sigma^{2})$ .
 The essential intuition is when  $|x_{i}|$  is large, the  $i$ 'th observation tells one more about the value of  $\beta$ .
 Here are three unbiased estimators of  $\beta$ , compare their variances:  $\hat{\beta}_{MLE}$  (find it, it's the obvious one);  $\hat{\beta}' = (\sum_{i} Y_{i}) / (\sum_{i} X_{i})$ ; and  $\hat{\beta}'' = \frac{1}{n} \sum_{i} (Y_{i} / X_{i})$ .

-11.3.
-The Cramér-Rao lower bound.
+### 11.3.
+The Cramér-Rao lower bound

 Re-examine this.
 It is a lower bound on the possible variance of any unbiased estimator, linear, non-linear.
 This means that if you've found an unbiased estimator with this variance, you've done the best you possibly can.
 The only drawback is that, quite often, you cannot do this well, quite often, no estimator can achieve the bound.

-# 11.4.
-Problems.
+### 11.4.
+Problems

 Problem 11.1.
 Casella & Berger, 7.37.